-Respondent shall completely abstain from the personal use or possession of controlled substances, as defined in the California Uniform Controlled Substances Act, and dangerous drugs as defined in Business and Professions Code Ssections 4021 and 4022 of the Business and Professions Code, except when lawfully prescribed, ordered, or recommended by a licensed practitioner for a bona fide illness.
-By the effective date of this decision, and thereafter within 15 days of the date of being prescribed or recommended a dangerous drug or controlled substance, Respondent shall provide documentation of lawfully prescribed, ordered, or recommended drugs.
-"Documentation" shall include a written copy of the prescription or medical marijuana recommendation to the Board or its designee by mail, email, facsimile or in-person at the Board's offices.
+Respondent shall completely abstain from the personal use or possession of controlled substances, as defined in the California Uniform Controlled Substances Act, and dangerous drugs as defined in Business and Professions Code sections 4021 and 4022, except when lawfully prescribed or ordered by a licensed practitioner for a bona fide illness or medical condition.

+By the effective date of this decision, and thereafter within 15 days of the date of Respondent being prescribed or receiving a patient-specific drug order for a dangerous drug or controlled substance, Respondent shall provide documentation to the Board or its designee of any such prescription or drug order by mail, email, facsimile or in-person at the Board's offices.